OscarDHdz/cicd-api/README.md

 Thanks to this, Knex is able to compare which sripts has been executed or not.
 For Example: If in the migrations folder there are the sripts A, B and C; and database has stored only scipts A and B, next time Knex exetuce its migration API It will execute script C in order to have Database on latest version

+## Having this API as exmple
+Having an empty postgressql database, this API will:
+1. Validate connection to Database by calling `knex.migrate.currentVersion()` inside _**KnexDB.js**_
+2. Validate Databse version by:
+  1. Calling `knex.migrate.latest()` inside _**KnexDB.js**_
+  2. Knex will detect that databse is empty and will generate its schema by executing migrations sciprts inside `server/migrations` by ASC order: First todo_schema and then users_table
+  3. Knex will set table _**knex_migrations**_ to save a checkpoint for this ran migrtions.
+3. Start listening on port 3000

 # How to Use KneJS Migrations API
 You can use It either by CLI or It's own module.